department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/products/product-outline.md

 - shared access for non-Veteran users on VA.gov
 - pilot the use of security keys for users that struggle with online MFA (multi-factor authentication) methods

-For more on our vision and mission, see the [Team charter](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/login.gov-adoption/team-charter.md#product-vision).
+For more on our product vision and mission, see the [team charter](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/login.gov-adoption/team-charter.md#product-vision).

 ## Vision
 - One sign-on to access all products and services.
 Veteran choice of “public” or “private” credential option for VA.gov (Login.gov or ID.me).